tkjaergaard/Pinkman/README.md

 Since we have many users and needed some flexibility to guard the channel and availability to execute commands, we created Pinkman.

 Pinkman is named after the character from the TV serie Breaking Bad, of which we're all large fans!
-I therefore come as a natural choice to name the bot after a character in the serie.
+It therefore come as a natural choice to name the bot after a character in the serie.

 ## Requirements